andreiashu/staticfilecache/README.md

 * SFC was designed to specifically cache forever: ie. no clear on Cron, or drush cc all;
 * SFC has more granularity it it's whitelisting approach: it supports Bins and Cache IDs as well as regex identifiers;
 * SFC is meant to be just a Cache Class, not a module in itself;
+* SFC allows for a fallback caching layer therefore you can have cache items from the same Bin that can use different caching layers;

 Depending on your needs, File Cache module might be more appropriate.